Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/Notebooks/README.md

 These Notebooks have been run through already.
 They can be reused to reproduce, vary or adapt our applied approach.

-- [LSTM_Data.ipynb](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/LSTM_Data.ipynb): Merges and transforms all saved dictionaries of data points from any data set directory into the correct form for the Neural Network to read.
-Whenever data has been created (even if the data has been estimated), this Notebook has to be rerun from the start and the respective directory of this data has to be selected.
+- [LSTM_Data.ipynb](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/LSTM_Data.ipynb): Merges and transforms all saved dictionaries of data points from a directory into the correct form for the Neural Network to read.
+Whenever a data set has been created, this Notebook has to be rerun from the start and the respective directory of this data has to be selected.

 - [Neural_Network.ipynb](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/Neural_Network.ipynb): In this Notebook we have loaded the transformed data and defined, supervisedly trained, validated, tested and finally saved our principal [Neural Network](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Neural_Networks/Neural_Network.h5).